Pilgrim Airlines Flight 458: Investigation and aftermath

 For their work in flying the aircraft to a successful landing despite the extremely hostile cockpit environment, and thereby saving the lives of nearly everyone on board, Captain Prinster and First Officer Hogg were jointly awarded the Flight Safety Foundation's Heroism Award for 1982.
 Additionally, a public park in Scituate was named after, and dedicated to, the pilots of Flight 458.
 Both pilots eventually returned to flying with Pilgrim Airlines, although for Prinster this lasted only briefly before he retired from commercial aviation; he died in 2018 due to lingering complications of lung damage from the Flight 458 fire.
 Hogg moved to US Airways in 1984 and eventually became that airline's vice president of flight operations, before serving as president and CEO of Piedmont Airlines from 2015 through 2020.
 In November 2019, Prinster and Hogg were both inducted into the Rhode Island Aviation Hall of Fame (Prinster posthumously) for their heroic actions.

+Dramatization

+The crash was featured in season 24, episode 6, of the Canadian documentary series Mayday, titled "Fight for Survival".